Difficult relationship with food

 - Would you say that food dominates your life?

 (This questionnaire was developed by John Morgan at Leeds Partnerships NHS Foundation Trust)

-If you answer yes to any of these questions it’s a good idea to speak about it with a parent, trusted adult and a doctor.
+Speak with a parent, trusted adult or doctor if you answer yes to any of these questions.
 Make sure you tell your GP about these things and ask them to check your physical health.

 How limiting food may affect your thinking

 Limiting food, eliminating certain food types or exercising excessively, can starve our bodies and brain of necessary nutrients.
 Without enough energy, we can become irritable, experience mood swings and have difficulty with making decisions.

 Our thinking patterns can become more rigid and narrow.
 In this way, we can become more focused on our weight and shape.